ddev/ddev/docs/content/users/extend/customization-extendibility.md

     }
 ```

+After adding a snippet, `ddev restart` to make it take effect.

 ## Custom Apache Configuration

 If you’re using [`webserver_type: apache-fpm`](../configuration/config.md#webserver_type) in your `.ddev/config.yaml`, you can override the default site configuration by editing or replacing the DDEV-provided `.ddev/apache/apache-site.conf` configuration.

 * Edit the `.ddev/apache/apache-site.conf`.
 * Add your configuration changes.
-* Save your configuration file and run [`ddev start`](../basics/commands.md#start) to reload the project.
+* Save your configuration file and run [`ddev restart`](../basics/commands.md#restart).
 If you encounter issues with your configuration or the project fails to start, use [`ddev logs`](../basics/commands.md#logs) to inspect the logs for possible Apache configuration errors.
 * Use `ddev exec apachectl -t` to do a general Apache syntax check.
 * The alias `Alias "/phpstatus" "/var/www/phpstatus.php"` is required for the health check script to work.
 * Any errors in your configuration may cause the `web` container to fail.
 If you see that behavior, use `ddev logs` to diagnose.